powsybl/powsybl-optimizer/docs/optimizer/inputs.md

 ## Network data

 Files with the prefix `ampl_` contain the data and the parameters of the network on which the reactive OPF is executed.

 These files are obtained by using the [V2 of the extended version of PowSyBl AMPL export](https://github.com/powsybl/powsybl-core/blob/main/ampl-converter/src/main/java/com/powsybl/ampl/converter/version/ExtendedAmplExporterV2.java), which is the default version.

+Note that from release `0.10.0` of OpenReac, the active target of VSC and LCC converter stations is calculated using HVDC line active set point and the converter mode, both specified in `ampl_network_hvdc.txt`.
+The losses related to rectifier/inverter conversion, and HVDC line **are ignored**.

 ## Configuration of the run